jason-tung/sd_p01/README.md

 "ipapi":"xxxxxxxxxxxxxxxxxx"
 }
 ```
+This will be elaborated upon in the instructions.
+Just fetch your API keys for now.

 All of the APIs we used are hyperlinked in the table below with a brief description.
 The hyperlinks should be sufficient should get the user started on procuring API keys.